 Modulating language learning

-A new study demonstrates non-invasive stimulation of the vagus nerve in adults enhances language learning performance ⎮1 min 30 sec read
+npj Summary: A study demonstrated non-invasive stimulation of the vagus nerve in adults enhanced language learning performance⎮1 min read

 Children can learn how to speak a new language with relative simplicity compared to adults, who discover learning foreign languages can be quite challenging and Mandarin Chinese is apparently one of the hardest languages in the world to learn.
 Native speakers inflect the spoken word with four different tones that are exclusive to the language.